-Welcome to the Erie Community College 2021 Annual Security Report.
+Welcome to the SUNY Erie Community College 2024 Annual Security Report for the 2023 Calendar year.

-At ECC's Department of Safety and Security we strive to provide a safe environment where students and faculty alike feel comfortable and secure.
+At SUNY Erie's Department of Safety and Security, we strive to provide a safe environment where students and faculty alike feel comfortable and secure.
 Only in a safe and sound environment can academic achievement succeed.

-With over 8,000 students and nearly 1,500 faculty and staff spread out over three campuses, the Department of Safety and Security keeps 24 hour 7 days a week coverage over the many buildings and grounds of Erie Community College.
+With nearly 7,000 students and over 650 faculty and staff spread out over three campuses, the Department of Safety and Security keeps 24 hour, 7 days a week coverage over the many buildings and grounds of SUNY Erie Community College.
 This report is compiled every October and is intended to provide potential and current students, faculty and staff information and guidance on security issues.